Seven pruning mistakes to avoid

 Not pruning at an angle

 When pruning branches it's important to cut at a downwards angle, so that when it rains water runs quickly off the wound.
-But cutting flat you run the risk of fungal infections entering the plant, as water can pool on the wound and create the perfect conditions for fungi to take hold.
+By cutting flat you run the risk of fungal infections entering the plant, as water can pool on the wound and create the perfect conditions for fungi to take hold.

 Not pruning out canker